VojtaKdo/VojtaKdo/README.md

 - 🌱 I’m currently learning **HTML5 and JavaScript**

-- 👨‍💻 All of my projects are available at [https://github.com/VojtaKdo/VojtaKdo/projects?query=is%3Aopen](https://github.com/VojtaKdo/VojtaKdo/projects?query=is%3Aopen)
+- 👨‍💻 All of my projects are available at <a href="https://github.com/VojtaKdo/VojtaKdo/projects?query=is%3Aopen](https://github.com/VojtaKdo/VojtaKdo/projects?query=is%3Aopen">github.com/VojtaKdo</a>

 - 📫 How to reach me **Atjov05@seznam.cz**